rovinski/rovinski.github.io/index.md

 ## Teaching

 **Agile System-on-Chip Design**
-I currently teach a special topics course on Agile System-on-Chip design.
+Each Fall, I teach a special topics course on Agile System-on-Chip design.
 The focus of this course is to put students in the mentality of a small hardware startup company or academic lab.
 They will identify a problem, propose a solution which can be solved through an ASIC, then implement their solution.
 The course focuses on the RTL-to-tapeout process, with the goal of students being ready to turn their ideas into a hardware startup after completion of the course.
+This course was developed entirely by me with inspiration from courses such as EECS 627 at Michigan, ECE 5745 at Cornell, and EE372 at Stanford.

 **Microprocessors and Toys**
 Previously, I have been both an undergraduate Instructional Assistant (IA) and Graduate Student